-- (1) The Graco Inc. 2015 Stock Incentive Plan requires the exercise price of an option to be the fair market value of the shares on the date of the grant.
+- (1) The 2019 Plan requires the exercise price of an option to be the fair market value of the shares on the date of the grant.
 The fair market value of the shares is defined as the last sale price on the day preceding the date of grant, unless otherwise determined by the MOCC.
-The MOCC has not changed this definition. - (2) The aggregate grant date fair value of the award was calculated in accordance with U.S. accounting standards using a value per share of \$12.79.
+The MOCC has not changed this definition. - (2) The aggregate grant date fair value of the award was calculated in accordance with U.S. accounting standards, using a value of \$22.40 per share.

-Outstanding Equity Awards at 2018 Fiscal Year End
+Outstanding Equity Awards at 2023 Fiscal Year End

-The following table summarizes the outstanding equity awards held by each Named Executive Officer on December 28, 2018:
+The following table summarizes the outstanding equity awards held by each Named Executive Officer on December 29, 2023: